example42/puppet-cinder/README.md

           parameter => value,
         }

-The module provides also a generic define to manage any cinder configuration file:
+The module provides a generic define to manage any cinder configuration file in /etc/cinder:

         cinder::conf { 'sample.conf':
           content => '# Test',
+        }

+A define to manage the package/service/configfile of single cinder services.
+To install the package and run the service:

+        cinder::generic_service { 'cinder-registry': }

+To provide a configuration file for the service (alternative to cinder::conf):

+        cinder::generic_service { 'cinder-registry':
+          config_file_template => 'site/cinder/cinder-registry.conf
         }

 ##Usage